sal55/langs/mycompilers.md

 After many weeks and to-ing and froing, my decision was: to discard both!
 I decided having an IL at all didn't buy me much.

 For non-executable code, it's an unnecessary extra layer.
 For helping improve the generated code, my latest ideas involved either doing something before the IL was generated, or as part of the next stage.
 So I'm going back to an earlier model.
-It might take me a week to get that working on my code-base.

 ### Using a C Target